GTMStack

 Here’s a number that should make every SDR leader uncomfortable: roughly 21% of legitimate B2B sales emails never reach the prospect’s inbox.
 They land in spam, get blocked by the receiving server, or disappear into a void that nobody monitors.
 Your SDR could write the best cold email in history, and one in five prospects will never see it.

 The instinct when reply rates drop is to fix the copy, change the subject lines, or buy a bigger prospect list.
-But in most cases, the real problem is underneath all of that — the emails aren’t arriving.
-Deliverability is the foundation that everything else sits on.
-If you’re running SDR operations without monitoring deliverability, you’re flying blind.
+In most cases, the real problem is underneath all of that.
+The emails aren’t arriving.

 Domain Architecture: The Foundation